Deity: Hinduism

 The concept of God varies in Hinduism, it being a diverse system of thought with beliefs spanning henotheism, monotheism, polytheism, panentheism, pantheism and monism among others.

 In the ancient Vedic texts of Hinduism, a deity is often referred to as Deva (god) or Devi (goddess).
 The root of these terms mean "heavenly, divine, anything of excellence".
 Deva is masculine, and the related feminine equivalent is devi.
 In the earliest Vedic literature, all supernatural beings are called Asuras.
 Over time, those with a benevolent nature become deities and are referred to as Sura, Deva or Devi.

 Devas or deities in Hindu texts differ from Greek or Roman theodicy, states Ray Billington, because many Hindu traditions believe that a human being has the potential to be reborn as a deva (or devi), by living an ethical life and building up saintly karma.
-Such a deva enjoys heavenly bliss, till the merit runs out, and then the soul (atma = gender female) is reborn again into Saṃsāra.
+Such a deva enjoys heavenly bliss, till the merit runs out, and then the soul is reborn again into Saṃsāra.
 Thus deities are henotheistic manifestations, embodiments and consequence of the virtuous, the noble, the saint-like living in many Hindu traditions.

+Shinto

+Shinto is polytheistic, involving the veneration of many deities known as kami, or sometimes as jingi.
+In Japanese, no distinction is made here between singular and plural, and hence the term kami refers both to individual kami and the collective group of kami.
+Although lacking a direct English translation, the term kami has sometimes been rendered as "god" or "spirit".
+The historian of religion Joseph Kitagawa deemed these English translations "quite unsatisfactory and misleading", and various scholars urge against translating kami into English.
+In Japanese, it is often said that there are eight million kami, a term which connotes an infinite number, and Shinto practitioners believe that they are present everywhere.
+They are not regarded as omnipotent, omniscient, or necessarily immortal.

+Taoism

+Taoism is a polytheistic religion.
+The gods and immortals（神仙） believed in by Taoism can be roughly divided into two categories, namely "gods" and "xian" (immortals).
+Among them,"Gods" are also called deities and there are many kinds, that is, god of heaven（天神), god of ground（地祇), wuling（物灵: animism, the spirit of all things), god of netherworld（地府神灵), god of human body（人体之神), god of human ghost（人鬼之神）etc. Among these "gods" such as god of heaven（天神), god of ground（地祇), god of netherworld（阴府神灵), god of human body（人体之神） are innate beings.In China, "gods" are often referred to together with "xian".
+"Xian" (immortals) is acquired the cultivation of the Tao，persons with vast supernatural powers, unpredictable changes and immortality.